โ† back to index

 Verifying the monad laws for Maybe

-The laws are not just axioms: they are testable properties.
-Left identity says bind (return a) f = f a.
-Right identity says bind m return = m.
-Associativity says the order of bind nesting does not matter.
+Every monad law is a testable property.
+Left identity: bind (return a) f = f a.
+Right identity: bind m return = m.
+Associativity: the order of bind nesting does not matter.
 If any law fails, composition breaks and the Kleisli category is not a category.

 Scheme